hoholee12/rpcs3-custom/README.md

 Implemented "Thread Scheduler".
 You can use it to reduce desyncs.

 Precompiled exe file is provided in /bin folder.
+Recommended config.yml is also provided in the same folder.

 Credits to the RPCS3 team(https://github.com/RPCS3) and illusion0001(https://github.com/illusion0001) for these awesome emulator & tweaks.